Scifabric/pybossa/doc/customizing.rst

 Using your own Cookies Policy
 =============================

-PyBossa has a default cookies policy page, but you can customize it to fit your institutional needs.
+PYBOSSA has a default cookies policy page, but you can customize it to fit your institutional needs.
 In the case that you do not want to use the default one, please, create a **_cookies_policy.html** file in the **custom** folder.
 You can re-use the template **help/_cookies_policy.html** and adapt it (it is